dlu-ch/dlb/doc/cmd_context.rst

       The current :term:`active context`.

+      Same on class and instance.

       :raises .dlb.ex.context.NotRunningError: if :term:`dlb is not running <run of dlb>`).

+   .. attribute:: path_cls

+      The subclass of :class:`.dlb.fs.Path` defined in the constructor.

+      When called on class, it refers to the :term:`root context`.

+      :raises .dlb.ex.context.NotRunningError: if :term:`dlb is not running <run of dlb>`).

    .. attribute:: root_path

       The absolute path to the :term:`working tree`'s root.

+      It is an instance of ``dlb.ex.Context.root.path_cls`` and is representable as an instance of ``path_cls`` of the :term:`active context` and every possible outer context.

       Same on class and instance.